 - The doctor or other medical professional acted negligently or wrongfully

 - The negligent or wrongful actions caused actual damages, such as injury or death

-Medical malpractice lawsuits require solid evidence and deep knowledge of the ins and outs of the laws surrounding these claims.
+Medical malpractice or medical negligence lawsuits require solid evidence and deep knowledge of the ins and outs of the laws surrounding these claims.
 With a strong history of representing victims and their families, we understand what you need to be successful in proving medical malpractice in a broad range of case types.

 Laws surrounding medical malpractice cases in Florida are very complex.
 A knowledgeable medical malpractice attorney at Lytal, Reiter, Smith, Ivey & Fronrath would love to help you find the best path for your success and win justice for your losses.

 Many types of medical malpractice can cause long-term trauma, injury, or even death.
 Some of the common types of medical malpractice in Florida and throughout the U.S. include but are not limited to:

 - Misdiagnosis, delayed diagnosis, or lack of diagnosis

 - Birth injuries